 In this article, we have listed a few troubleshooting steps to help you resolve the Windows memory diagnostic tool stuck/frozen issue on your Windows system.

-How can I fix the Windows Memory Diagnostic stuck problem?
+How can I fix the Windows Memory Diagnostic tool stuck issue?

 1. Wait for the tool to complete the process

 When run in extended mode, the Windows Memory Diagnostic tool can take more than 8 hours to complete the process.
 At times the tool may get stuck at 21%, 88%, 89%, and 90% progression for hours.
 You may see no progress for more than 4 hours as well.